AnasSharif/anassharif/README.md

 ### Native Mobile App, SDK & Tall Stack.

-I am a Native App Engineer who is passionate about making robust, modern mobile applications, sdks.
-With over 5 years of working experience as a Software Engineer.
+I am a Native Mobile App Engineer who is passionate about making robust, modern mobile applications and SDKs.
+With over 5+ years of working experience as a Software Engineer.

-I primarily have experience working on the Full-Stack Software Engineer including Android, iOS, Laravel, Machine Learning, Stripe SDK, AWS, Firebase, MySQL etc.
+I primarily have experience working as a Full-Stack Software Engineer including Android, iOS, Laravel, Machine Learning, Stripe SDK, AWS, Firebase, MySQL, etc.

 - 💻 I’m currently working at [Mobizion](https://www.mobizion.com/) as a Mobile Application Engineer.
 ***